 I am one of the 2015 winners of the NSF GRFP in Computer Science.
 In the summer of 2016 and 2017, I interned at Microsoft Research as a PhD research intern, and in the summer of 2015, I interned at Tableau as a software developer.
 From the summer of 2012 to the spring of 2015, I interned at Sandia National Laboratories working on high performance computing and image reconstruction.

 - Mosaic: A Sample-Based Database System of Open World Query Processing.
-Laurel Orr, Samuel Ainsworth, Kevin Jamieson, Walter Cai, Magda Balazinska, Dan Suciu.
-CIDR 2020. (to appear)
+Laurel Orr, Samuel Ainsworth, Walter Cai, Kevin Jamieson, Magda Balazinska, Dan Suciu.
+CIDR 2020. (paper)

 - Sample Debiasing in the Themis Open World Database System.
-Laurel Orr, Magdalena Balazinska, and Dan Suciu. (under submission)
+Laurel Orr, Magdalena Balazinska, and Dan Suciu.
+SIGMOD 2020. (to appear)